luomus/finbif-workshop/content/tutorials/finbif/_index.md

 In this workshop attendees will learn how to access FinBIF using the `finbif` R package.
-Topics covered include: installing the package, accessing the documentation and getting help, working with taxomomic information, accessing collection information, getting and filtering occurrence records, creating graphics from FinBIF data and fitting models to FinBIF data.
+Topics covered include: installing the package, accessing the documentation and getting help, working with taxonomic information, accessing collection information, getting and filtering occurrence records, creating graphics from FinBIF data and fitting models to FinBIF data.